Circle-1/Stock-X/README.md

 # Stock-X

-This repo is for a university project which is based on ML
+This project is all about analysis of Stock Market and providing suggestions to stockholders to invest in right company

-// More details TBD
+// More details TBD and will be updated soon